AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 The inputs will need the `method` (we will use GET and POST), `url`, `body`, and the `credential`.

 This credential will be generated by another helper function in `utils/generateCredential.ts`.
-This is a base-64 encoded credential using the Customer ID and Customer Secret.s
+This is a base-64 encoded credential using the Customer ID and Customer Secret.

 ```ts
 export const generateCredential = () => {